Logancd1/ElevatorSim_java/README.md

 Simulation of an elevator

 ## Assumptions
-1. Elevator does not have up & down buttons on each floor.
+1. Elevator does not have up & down buttons on each floor, but instead just a single button to request the elevator.
 2. Elevator uses a FIFO algorithm (while also picking up and dropping off passengers along its route).
 3. Elevator has no maximum capacity.
+4. People are kind and hold the door open for one another (no open & close buttons).

+## Features not Implemented
+1. Up & down buttons on each floor.
+Up & down buttons can be implemented by switching from one large queue to an upQueue and a downQueue, and having the elevator switch between the two depending on needs.
+2. Door-open and door-close buttons.
+Aren't they mostly useless in elevators anyway?
+3. No GUI.
+This simulator is completely text-based.

+## Other Notes
+1. Building is no taller than 15 floors.
+This is for easier readability of events.
+2. Maximum number of people is 2 * the number of floors in the building.
+This is also for easier readability of events.

 ## Outline